jstevensog/computrol-mock/README.md

 Use this to save killing and restarting computrol-mock when you wish to test that gt_startup correctly sets this to 0.

 You can stop computrol-mock using Ctrl-C in a console if you are running it in the foreground, or sudo pkill computrol-mock if it is running in the background.

+# Register Commands
+The following Register commands are accepted on the console.

+1. R X - where X is the register number.
+Reads the current register value.
+2. W X V - where X is the register number, and V is the value to be set.
+Writes the value to the specified register, and displays the result.

 That is it for now.
 Any requests for additional functionality or changes, get in touch, or do it yourself, and remember to push up to the repo. ;)